Paideieitor/PW2Builder/README.md

     - ``-whitelist-libs``: ignore any folder in ``Libraries`` that is not specified in ``Libraries\whitelist.txt``
     - ``-whitelist-assets``: ignore any file in ``Assets`` that is not specified in ``Assets\whitelist.txt``
     - ``-whitelist-all``: activate all whitelist functionalities
+    - ``-assets-override``: when a conflict appears when moving assets, the project asset gets automatically overriden
+    - ``-assets-keep``: when a conflict appears when moving assets, the asset is not moved keeping the project asset
   - ``-clear``: clear all build data (deletes ``build`` folder)
   - ``-uninstall``: remove the patch completely from the CTRMap project I recommend to uninstall before building after changing values in the ``settings.h`` file